Elastic and Kibana Install (Windows)

 ./elasticsearch-certutil cert -ca C:\Apps\elasticsearch-8.17.3\elastic-stack-ca.p12;

-When prompted enter the CA password.
+When prompted enter the CA password you created.

 Copy Certificates